dborza/distributed-counter/web-server/README.md

 You can use [httperf](https://github.com/httperf/httperf) and use it like

+I could install it with `brew install httperf` on MacOS.
 ```
 httperf --server localhost --port 8081 --num-conns 80 --rate 10000 --timeout 1
 ```